Torres, Tanaka lead Yankees over Astros 7-0 in ALCS opener

 The Yankees will try to build on their early momentum when James Paxton starts against 21-game winner Justin Verlander in Game 2 on Sunday night.

-Houston hardly looked like a club that led the majors with a franchise-record 107 victories.
+Houston hardly resembled a club that led the majors with a franchise-record 107 victories.
 Jose Altuve, Bregman and their teammates were held to three singles.

+“I don’t think we’ve really done anything offensively this postseason,” Bregman said.
+“We need to string together some at-bats.”

 The Astros had homered in 30 straight games — every game since Aug.
 31 — and their streak was the second-longest in major league history behind a 31-game string by the Yankees this year.